Fushigi Yûgi: Suzaku

 He appears to be the strongest member of the Suzaku warriors.
-An adept martial artist, proficient unarmed and with weapons, he proves a good street-fighter and can channel his chi into energy-blasts.
+An adept martial artist, proficient unarmed and with weapons, Tamahome proves a good street-fighter and can channel his chi into energy-blasts.
 When emotionally motivated, he is able to use his chi to increase his strength, speed, and reflexes in combat.
 Tamahome is also experienced in fencing thanks to being trained by Tokaki.

-He is reincarted as Taka Sukunami (宿南 魏, Sukunami Taka) and is the same age as he was in The Universe of Four Gods.
+Taka Sukunami (宿南 魏, Sukunami Taka) is the real world reincarnation of Tamahome, and is the same age as he was in The Universe of Four Gods.
 His family runs a farm in the countryside.
 In Fushigi Yûgi: Eikoden, he is Miaka's husband and the father of her child, Hikari.